-The Male-Factor Pak (MFP) is a specimen collection condom which allows patients to obtain high-quality semen samples for fertility and sterility testing and for use in other assisted reproductive technologies.
-By allowing patients to collect a specimen during intercourse, it provides a more natural alternative to yesterday's tradition: masturbation.
-It also gives medical specialists the opportunity to work and evaluate a more representative sample than ever before.
+The Male-Factor Pak (MFP) allows patients to obtain a high-quality semen sample for fertility and sterility testing and for use in other assisted reproductive technologies.
+By allowing patients to collect a specimen during intercourse in the privacy of their home, it provides a more natural alternative to yesterday's tradition: in a cup.
+This specimen gives medical specialists a more representative sample than ever before.

 The Male Factor Pak (MFP) can be used for fertility testing and other treatments.
 This more natural method of sperm collection is recommended for couples who are experiencing male factor fertility issues or other while undergoing IUI or IVF.